 707.1.1 Access to System

-No person other than Council and its authorised agents shall have access to any part of the water supply system, except to connect to the point of supply, subject to Section 708.1, and to operate the service valve.
+No person other than Council and its authorised agents shall have access to, make any connection to, or otherwise interfere with, any part of the water supply system, unless in accordance with this bylaw or otherwise approved by the Council.

-707.1.2 No Person to Connect to or Interfere with a Water Supply System

-Except as set out in Sections 707.1.1, 707.1.3 and 707.1.4, no person shall make any connection to, or otherwise interfere with, any part of the water supply system.

 707.1.3 Fire Hydrants

-Only the attending Fire Service/s shall gain access to, and draw water from fire hydrants for the purpose of fighting fires, training, and testing.
+Only attending Fire Service/s may gain access to, and draw water, from fire hydrants for the purpose of fighting fires, training, and testing.

-NOTE - Use of the fire hydrants by untrained personnel can result in damage to or contamination of the water supply system.

-707.1.4 Other Uses

-Council provides tanker filling points at Waipukurau and Waipawa, and except as set out in Section 707.1.1 these are the only places where water can be drawn from the public water supply.
-Any person drawing water from these filling points must hold a current permit from Council and be registered with Council.
+707.1.4 Tanker Filling Points

+No person may draw water from tanker filling points (located at Waipukurau and Waipawa) unless they hold a current permit from the Council.
+A permit issued by the Council may set such conditions and charges as the Council sees fit.

-Council reserves the right to restrict or prohibit supply from these filling points depending on prevailing conditions.
+The Council may restrict or prohibit supply from tanker filling points at its discretion, depending on prevailing conditions.

-Water use will be charged on a cubic metre basis at the rate set by Council.

-Failure to comply with the conditions of the issued permit will lead to prosecution by Council.

 707.1.5 Working Around Buried Services

 Council will keep accurate permanent records (‘as-builts’) of the location of its buried services.
-This information shall be available for inspection at no cost to users.
-Charges may be levied to cover the costs of providing copies of this information.
+This information shall be available for inspection at no cost to customers.
+Costs of providing copies of this information may be levied against a customer requesting it.

 Any person proposing to carry out excavation work shall view the as-built information to establish whether any Council services are located in the vicinity.
+Excavation work of the following type will be considered as in the vicinity of buried services:

-At least five (5) working days notice in writing shall be given to Council of an intention to excavate in the vicinity of its services.
-Where appropriate Council shall mark out to within ±0.5 m on the ground the location of its services, and nominate in writing any restrictions on the work it considers necessary to protect its services.
-Council may charge for this service.
+Intention to excavate in the vicinity of Council services requires at least five (5) working days notice, given in writing.
+Council may nominate in writing any restrictions on the work it considers necessary to protect its services.
+Council shall, where appropriate, mark out to within ±0.5 m the location of its services.
+Council may charge for these services.

 When excavating and working around buried services due care shall be taken to ensure the services are not damaged, and that bedding and backfill are reinstated in accordance with the appropriate Council specification.
 Any damage which occurs to a Council service shall be reported to Council immediately.
 The person causing the damage shall reimburse Council with all costs associated with repairing the damaged service, and any other costs Council incurs as a result of the incident.